sveco/cfeed/README.md

         #Hidden: true,
         #If set to true, reloads feed automatically
         AutoReload: true,
-        #If AutoReload is set to true, this defines number of seconds after which feed will be automatically reloaded
+        #If AutoReload is set to true, this defines number of seconds after which feed will be automatically reloaded.
+Default is 30.
         ReloadInterval: 30
     }
 }
 ```

 Only FeedUrl is required, other settings are optional.
-Filers can be used to "filter" out unwanted content, like page navigation, links, registration forms etc.
+Filters can be used to "filter" out unwanted content, like page navigation, links, registration forms etc.
 To use filter, look source of the page that you want to display.
 Prepend all "class" attributes of html elements you want to filter out with ".", and all "id" attributes of html elements with "#".
 Any content inside filtered elements will not be rendered.
 Title can be used to display custom title of feed, instead of the one defined by feed itself.